IndianBartonka/SimpleLifeSteal/README.md

-easy to use plugin for life steal https://www.spigotmc.org/resources/simplelifesteal.105783/
+Easy to use plugin for life steal https://www.spigotmc.org/resources/simplelifesteal.105783/